 - Meaningful Name: "Gabu" is the Japanese onomatopoeia for biting.

 - Nice Guy: One of the nicest wolves you could meet.
-He is the sweetest and kindest of his pack and, surprisingly, for a wolf, managed to refuse to eat Mei because he values friendship more.
+He is the sweetest and kindest of his pack, and managed to refuse to eat Mei because he values friendship more.

 - Noble Wolf: A wolf that places greater importance on friendship than food.